Star Wars: The Clone Wars – Jedi Alliance: Plot

 As the Clone Wars gets underway, Luminara Unduli's Jedi corvette, the Sedawan, suddenly falls under attack to mysterious assailants en route to Coruscant while carrying a shipment of kyber crystals.
 Her clone troopers manage to broadcast a distress transmission to the Jedi Temple back on the planet.
 The Jedi High Council dispatches Anakin Skywalker and Ahsoka Tano to investigate the Sedawan.
 They discover that all the escape pods were jettisoned to unknown destinations, the crystals are gone and that the assailants are Nightsisters, a clan of alien witches from the planet Dathomir, whom they catch escaping from the hangar and briefly engage in a lightsaber duel with.

 After Skywalker and Tano are able to track the Nightsisters as they escaped the Sedawan to the planet Rodia, the Council sends two Jedi and some clone troopers to the planet and are promptly impeded by a shield that the former are able to sneak into and work on to weaken, swimming through underwater passages and battling a Kwazel Maw along the way.
 They eventually go underground, riding a high-speed train of sorts and battling Nightsisters along the way.
 Just as the clones manage to disable the shield, the Jedi find Nightsister Yansu Grjak tapping into the power of a large kyber crystal in a cavern deep into the planet and kill her in battle.

-During the two Jedi's mission to Rodia, the Council decides to ask Ziro the Hutt if he knew anything about the matter, only to hear that even Padme Amidala could not reach him.
+During the two Jedi's mission to Rodia, the Council decides to ask Ziro the Hutt if he knew anything about the matter, only to hear that even Padmé Amidala could not reach him.
 The Council sends another pair of Jedi, along with C-3PO and R2-D2, to investigate his hideout.
 After battling hostile droids, they find Ziro being held hostage by Asajj Ventress, who flees after a duel.
 Another mysterious Nightsister, Ros Lai, then appears and promises more information about the Nightsisters that attacked the Sedawan, revealing that they are indeed collaborating with Count Dooku and the Separatists and they are mining more crystals from the planet Christophsis.